 Instead of relaxing as planned, I now how to put everything back on my desk, though I couldn’t put it back the way it was because he had misplaced some things.
 He had lost the envelopes to the cards I needed to send, and moved some of my trinkets that I have yet to find.

 Because of his Alzheimer’s, nothing is sacred in my house.
 Tony is constantly moving my stuff to “clean up” and then forgetting where he puts things.
 Recently, he went in my underbed storage boxes and took everything out.
-He took an antique book that my grandfather had given me, and put tape all over it, proudly showing me that he had “fixed” the book, when in reality he had ruined it.
+He took an antique book that my grandfather had given me and put heavy packing tape all over it, proudly showing me that he had “fixed” the book, when in reality he had ruined it.
 He also stated that he was going to give the book to a friend of his.
 When I told him that it was my book and not his, he said he thought that the things under the bed were his.
-I’ve yet to find some of the things that were under there, a once sacred space that held some of my most dear items.
+I’ve yet to find some of the things that were under there, a once private space that held some of my most dear items.
 I had put them in underbed storage boxes to keep them safe, but no space is immune to his cleaning sprees.

 Now I just have to sneak back in my room tomorrow and put everything back the way it was and hope I can find everything.